xxSTORYxx/lab3/README.md

 For the sort function,we can predict that when the number of entries entered is 1000,10000,100000,1000000,the ratio of time they took is 3:40:500:6000,which is just in line with the test results.

-For the insertion_sort function,on the other sides,we can predict that when the number of entries entered is 1000,10000,100000,1000000,the ratio of time they took is 1:100:10000:1000000,which is just in line with the test results.
+For the insertion_sort function,on the other sides,we can predict that when the number of entries entered is 1000,10000,100000,1000000,the ratio of time they took is 1 : 100 : 10000 : 1000000 ,which is just in line with the test results.